ncm2/ncm2/README.md

 some simple filtering, the completion popup menu will be trigger with the `complete()` function by the completion manager.

-As shown intentionally in the python jedi completion demo, If some of the completion source is calculating matches for a long long time, the popup menu will still be shown quickly if other completion sources works properly.
+If some of the completion source is calculating matches for a long long time, the popup menu will still be shown quickly if other completion sources works properly.
 And if the user havn't changed anything, the popup menu will be updated after the slow completion source finish the work.

 As the time as of this plugin being created, the completion sources of deoplete are gathered with `gather_candidates()` of the `Source` object,